top of page

 carburetor behind air filter

-The engine air filter is a filter used to trap abrasives from entering the combustion chamber of your engine.
-If allowed to enter, these particulates damage critical internal engine surfaces by scratching critical, once smooth-finished parts. it is imperative that you inspect and service your air filter periodically.
-The service interval may be affected by the operating conditions, such as frequent use in dusty areas, or cutting excessively tall grass.
+The engine air filter traps abrasives from entering the combustion chamber of your engine.
+If allowed to enter, these particulates can damage critical internal engine surfaces by scratching once smooth-finished parts.
+It is imperative to inspect and service your air filter periodically.
+The service interval may be affected by operating conditions, such as frequent use in dusty areas or cutting excessively tall grass.
 Check out this post How's Your Engine Been Breathing Lately?
 Air Filters and Engine Maintenance Tips for Lawnmowers to Live By! to learn how to service your engine's air filter.

-The fuel tank is responsible for housing the gasoline, and it may be equipped with a filter screen, to catch debris in the gas tank from entering the carburetor.
-Periodic maintenance of these screens are necessary to prevent total blockage of fuel from entering the carburetor.
-The fuel travels from the fuel tank, through the filter screen and into the carburetor via fuel lines.
-These rubber fuel lines are specially designed to handle gasoline, however they can break down internally and collapse preventing or slowing the flow of fuel.
+The fuel tank houses the gasoline and may be equipped with a filter screen to catch debris in the gas tank from entering the carburetor.
+Periodic maintenance of these screens is necessary to prevent total blockage of fuel from entering the carburetor.
+The fuel travels from the fuel tank, through the filter screen, and into the carburetor via fuel lines.
+These rubber fuel lines are specially designed to handle gasoline; however, they can break down internally and collapse, preventing or slowing the flow of fuel.

 lawn mower fuel tank